 - UI variants

 - MVP versions

-Each of the above ux design research techniques warrant their own post which i’ll dave for another day.
+Each of the above ux design research techniques warrants their own post which I’ll dave for another day.

 To summarize all are used to gather data and incrementally refine your solution by testing different variations.
 This minimizes risk and can save huge amounts of money.

-You could skip this step an jump strait to designing an assumed solution but are you willing to take the chance you’re wrong?
+You could skip this step and jump straight to designing an assumed solution but are you willing to take the chance you’re wrong?